Jonybang/Geesome-CMF/readme.md

 This CMF uses all advantages of Laravel framework on its backend.
 That allows to provide all advantages of MVC and get rid of all restrictions of custom CMS/CMF (e.g. MODX itself).

 General entities:
-- [Page](app/Page.php) - page entity, that has title, alias(uri), description, content, is_published flag and other general page info.
+- [Page](app/Models/Page.php) - page entity, that has title, alias(uri), description, content, is_published flag and other general page info.
 Same of MODX Resource;
-- [Template](app/Template.php) - entity with [key](database/migrations/2016_06_05_030526_create_templates_table.php#L18) field, specifies the path at laravel template in [resources/views/templates](resources/views/templates) folder, this is used to render page with its data, contained in the {{$page}} variable.
+- [Template](app/Models/Template.php) - entity with [key](database/migrations/2016_06_05_030526_create_templates_table.php#L18) field, specifies the path at laravel template in [resources/views/templates](resources/views/templates) folder, this is used to render page with its data, contained in the {{$page}} variable.
 [Here](database/seeds/TemplatesTableSeeder.php#L16) is example of Template, which is bound with [this laravel template file](resources/views/templates/blog.blade.php).
 Template is the same as MODX Template;
-- [SubField](app/SubField.php) - bound to templates to include custom data for pages, like images, sliders, custom text blocks, etc. Available in templates as variable named by [key](database/migrations/2016_06_05_092703_create_sub_fields_table.php#L18) field.
+- [SubField](app/Models/SubField.php) - bound to templates to include custom data for pages, like images, sliders, custom text blocks, etc. Available in templates as variable named by [key](database/migrations/2016_06_05_092703_create_sub_fields_table.php#L18) field.
 Same as ModX template variables - TVs;
-- [ControllerAction](app/ControllerAction.php) - bound to template to execute Laravel controller action before page render.
+- [ControllerAction](app/Models/ControllerAction.php) - bound to template to execute Laravel controller action before page render.
 Such controller action can return data to be rendered at the page.
 Like MODX snippets;
 - [Setting](app/Setting.php) - global parameters to adjust backend/frontend behavior or mode.
 It can be fetched in templates using [key](database/migrations/2016_06_05_050515_create_settings_table.php#L18) field;
-- [Translations](https://github.com/barryvdh/laravel-translation-manager/blob/master/src/Models/Translation.php) - database objects, which synchronize with laravel transaltions with help of [barryvdh/laravel-translation-manager](https://github.com/barryvdh/laravel-translation-manager) package.
+- [Translations](https://github.com/barryvdh/laravel-translation-manager/blob/master/src/Models/Translation.php) - database objects, which synchronize with [laravel transaltions](https://laravel.com/docs/master/localization) with help of [barryvdh/laravel-translation-manager](https://github.com/barryvdh/laravel-translation-manager) package.
 [Api/TranslationController](app/Http/Controllers/Api/TranslationController.php) provides manage of these translations from admin panel.

 Sub entites:
+- [Context](app/Models/Context.php) - Entites for grouping pages by some appointment(locale for example), which have possibility of override general site settings;
-- [UserActionLog](app/UserActionLog.php) - User actions are logged in database, including data about the action (create, update, delete);
+- [UserActionLog](app/Models/UserActionLog.php) - User actions are logged in database, including data about the action (create, update, delete);
-- [SubscriberGroup](app/SubscriberGroup.php) and [Subscriber](app/Subscriber.php) - used to setup mailings;
+- [SubscriberGroup](app/Models/SubscriberGroup.php) and [Subscriber](app/Models/Subscriber.php) - used to setup mailings;
-- [MailTemplate](app/MailTemplate.php) - mailings templates with support of [Blade](https://laravel.com/docs/5.0/templates) syntax (allows to use variables).
+- [MailTemplate](app/Models/MailTemplate.php) - mailings templates with support of [Blade](https://laravel.com/docs/5.0/templates) syntax (allows to use variables).
 Templates are stored in database, and can be edited inside admin panel; [Here](database/seeds/MailingSeeder.php#L14) is example of MailTemplate;
-- [SentMail](app/SentMail.php) - for possibly of resend previosly sent mails.
+- [SentMail](app/Models/SentMail.php) - for possibly of resend previosly sent mails.

 ## Official Documentation